 Some corn mazes are scary.
 Haunted corn mazes have screaming, ghoulish inhabitants.
 Not all scary corn mazes are haunted–some are just dark and very, very creepy.
 Some locations with a scary corn maze also offer a non-scary version, or a special “kid’s” time, when the scare-o-meter is turned off.

-Night time corn mazes, even when un-haunted, are dark and can be scary for young children.
-So if you must take children 12 or younger, use common sense.
+Nighttime corn mazes, even when un-haunted, are dark and can be scary for young children.
+So, if you must take children 12 or younger, use common sense.
 Go in the daytime to an un-haunted corn maze.

 But not all corn mazes are scary.
-Many are very kid-friendly, daytime getaway to a working farms.
+Many are very kid-friendly, daytime getaway to a working farm.
 A daytime corn maze can be a fun way to enjoy a family outing.
 Most usually have pumpkins for sale, so plan to pick up carving pumpkins for Halloween jack-o-lanterns, sugar pumpkins for Thanksgiving pie, and winter squashes to brew up some delicious and warming autumn soup!